JacksonBurns/astartes/paper.md

 Critical to the use of ML is the process of splitting datasets into training and testing subsets used to develop and evaluate models, respectively.
 It is common practice in the literature to assign these subsets randomly, which is both fast and efficient.
 However, this only measures a model's capacity to interpolate, which is unrealistic in certain applications and can result in misleading test set accuracy.
-To address this issue, we report `astartes`, a Python package that implements many existing similarity- and distance-based algorithms to partition data into more challenging training, validation, and testing splits.
+To address this issue, we report `astartes`, an open-source Python package that implements many existing similarity- and distance-based algorithms to partition data into more challenging training, validation, and testing splits.
-This publication focuses on use-cases within cheminformatics, but `astartes` operates on arbitrary vector inputs and the principals and workflow are generalize to any ML field.
+This publication focuses on use-cases within cheminformatics, but `astartes` operates on arbitrary vector inputs and the principals and workflow are generalizable to any ML field.
+`astartes` is available via the Python package manager `pip` and is publicly hosted on GitHub ([github.com/JacksonBurns/astartes](https://github.com/JacksonBurns/astartes)).

-# Statement of need
+# Statement of Need

 Machine learning has sparked an explosion of progress in chemical kinetics [@komp2022progress; @spiekermann2022fast], drug discovery [@yang2019concepts; @bannigan2021machine], materials science [@wei2019machine], and energy storage [@jha2023learning] as researchers use data-driven methods to accelerate steps in traditional workflows within some acceptable error tolerance.
 To facilitate adoption of these models, researchers must critically think about several topics, such as comparing model performance to relevant baseline, operating on user-friendly inputs, and reporting performance on both interpolative and extrapolative tasks <!-- cite Kevin's comment article-->.